The Insurance Company Paid For Opioids, But Not Cold Therapy

 "The medical community, insurance companies, and patients should all be doing everything in our power to limit our reliance on opioids," says Dr. Marian Sherman, an anesthesiologist at George Washington University Hospital who has a special interest in opioid-sparing strategies for postoperative pain control.
 "This means capitalizing on all available pain-reducing modalities.
 Icing machines have been demonstrated to work, and when used appropriately, the side-effect profile is zero.
 We can't say this about a single medication."

 Here's my conclusion: If insurance companies want to play a part in the solution to the opioid crisis, they are going to need to start thinking outside the traditional boxes.
 The manufacturers of these cryotherapy devices need to provide insurance companies with more convincing peer-reviewed data of their benefits, including the devices' role in getting patients out of rehab and back to work sooner, which will cut costs in the long run.
-Patients need to let their doctors and insurance companies know that they want insurance coverage for safe alternatives to narcotics–even if it means going through the time-consuming appeal process.
+Patients need to let their doctors and insurance companies know that they want insurance coverage for safe alternatives to narcotics — even if it means going through the time-consuming appeal process.

-"The more information we can get out to the public, the more demand there will be for the ice machines," Dr. Lutton wrote in his email to me.
+"The more information we can get out to the public, the more demand there will be for the ice machines," Lutton wrote in his email to me.
 "Ultimately, that's the only way that the insurance companies will end up paying for them."

-Lauren Kafka is a freelance writer, editor and English tutor, and founder of Kafka Consulting in Bethesda, Md.
+Lauren Kafka is a freelance writer, editor and English tutor and founder of Kafka Consulting in Bethesda, Md.
 She hopes to be back on the tennis court next summer.
 She's on Twitter: @LaurenKafka